 I finished the book not really knowing what to make of it, but in the days since I turned the last page, I find myself contemplating it and liking it more.
 Findley made me want to know what happened with the horses from the very beginning, and as piece after piece of Robert’s story fell into place, the more I could understand his transformation.
 It definitely isn’t the best World War I novel I’ve read, but it’s certainly worth giving a try.

-Disclosure: I borrowed The Wars from the local library.
-I am an Amazon associate.
+Disclosure: I borrowed The Wars from the public library.

 © 2013 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.